Trip To Japan

 Okinawa Churaumi Aquarium

-Interactive experiences, including touch pools and feeding demonstrations, allow visitors to get up close with creatures from both deep and shallow waters.
+Interactive experiences, including touch pools and feeding demonstrations, allow visitors to get up close with creatures from deep and shallow waters.
 A visit to the Churaumi Aquarium provides a deeper understanding of the marine biodiversity that thrives around the Okinawan islands and stresses the importance of conservation efforts.

 Featured tour